How to take care of your eyes in the winter season?

-The winter weather can be particularly harsh on your eyes and presents new and different reasons to protect them.
+The winter weather can be particularly harsh on your eyes and presents us with new and different reasons to protect them.
+Winter also comes with extreme temperatures, humidity, and precipitation, so don’t let it affect your vision.

-Here are some of the ways winter can affect your vision, or exacerbate an eye condition, including tips for prevention.
+Here are some of the ways winter can affect your vision, or exacerbate an eye condition, including some winter eye health tips for prevention.

 Driving in winter